amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/questions.md

 second, inner loop using while loop. the loop continues as long as the condition: previous index is not negative index number, which means previous index is more or equal 0 index number and the current element is less than previous element value (current < array[j]); j-- because we compared it with previous index

-end while loop, which this is the process of shifting positions
+end while loop, which this is the process of shifting correct positions

+outer loop, we set the c